-XI.
-Prohibition of Consensual Relations with Students or Subordinates
+XII.
+Prohibition on Relations with Students or Subordinates

 The Catholic University of America seeks to maintain a professional and ethical educational environment.
 Actions of faculty members (including adjunct faculty), professional staff members and academic administrators that are unprofessional are inconsistent with the university's educational mission.
 It is essential that those in a position of authority not abuse the power with which they are entrusted.
 Employees should be aware that consensual dating or sexual relationships may result in claims of sexual harassment because the voluntariness of the consent may be questioned when a power differential exists between the individuals in the relationship.